FIWARE-Ops/docs.TourGuide/doc/CB-to-STH-documentation/TourGuide-STH-Documentation.md

 In our example we are using Postman to perform CRUD (Create, Remove, Update, Delete) operations.

-In order to check if the Orion Context Broker and the STH are really working and responsive we can test by querying the version of each and check if we get an answer.
+In order to check if the Orion Context Broker and the STH are really working and responsive we can test by querying the version for each and check if we get an answer.

 Once we open postman we need to specify that we need to do a GET query and we need to specify the target (URI:port), in our case the queried target is as follows: